monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 ### Operating System:  Windows, Linux, Mac (using simplewallet)

-- Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero @account.
+- Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero @account

-- Open a command prompt and navigate to the drive and directory that contains simplewallet.exe
+- Open a command prompt and navigate to the drive and directory that contains simplewallet

 - At the command prompt type:  simplewallet.exe --restore-deterministic-wallet

 - Once you hit enter you will be prompted for a wallet file name.
-Give your wallet a new name, any name will do.
+Give your wallet a new name, any name will do

 - Hit enter again and you will be prompted for a password.
-Give your wallet a new and long password.
+Give your wallet a new and long password

-- Hit enter again and you will be prompted for the 25 word electrum style mnemonic seed that you retrieved earlier.
+- Hit enter again and you will be prompted for the 25 word electrum style mnemonic seed that you retrieved earlier